dotExcells/EshipScanR/README.md

 # EshipScanR v2.5.0 - 15/10/2025 "Open Release"

-This processing code is only compatible with the
+This processing code is only compatible with data produced by the Entrepreneurship Competency Scan MS Forms is constantly adding extra columns to the .xls output of a form, so the program may need to be adjusted from time to time to remove them.

-## Installation - only run if you have recently (re)installed R
-1. Open "setup.R" and run each line
-2. Close R studio completely

 ## Usage
-0. Download the .xls file containing the Eship scan data to a folder of your choice ensure it is the ONLY .xls file in that folder
+0. Download the .xls file containing the Eship scan data to a folder of your choice, ensure it is the **ONLY** .xls file in that folder

 1. Copy the file "process.R" to the folder containing your data